seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **SHYLOCK**
 Why, then the devil give him good of it!
-I’ll stay no longer question.
+I'll stay no longer question.

 **PORTIA**
 Tarry, Jew: